April 29, 2021

 Based on the design and structural plan of your house, each room has different temperature needs.
 A traditional HVAC system cannot cope with these varying and unique needs of each room.
 This may result in wasted energy and discomfort in a few rooms.
 With a zoning system, you can heat and cool different rooms independently, making it a better option than having just a traditional HVAC system to address your heating and cooling needs.

-You may need HVAC zoning if your home has multiple floors.
-Since warm air rises up, the rooms on higher floors will get warmer compared to the basement or main floor.
+You would need zoning if your home has multiple floors.
+Since warm air rises up, the rooms on higher floors will get warmer as compared to the basement or the main floor.
 Likewise, rooms with direct sunlight and large windows will be warmer compared to others.
 By zoning you can control the temperature of these rooms and keep them comfortable at any time of the day.
 Zoning also helps with minimizing the flow of conditioned air to the lesser-used rooms, without wasting any energy.

 You have the power to minimize the energy distributed in different rooms.
 With zoning, you can manipulate the heating and cooling of different areas in your house.
-This helps in lowering your energy bills and saving more money.
-The savings will be even more significant if you pair the zoning system with programmable thermostats.
+This helps in lowering your energy bills and in saving more money.
+The savings will be even significant if you pair the zoning system with programmable thermostats.

 When you implement zoning in your house, you help in extending the equipment life of your HVAC system.
 Zoning reduces the load on the A/C compressor and air handler, thus resulting in less wear and tear.
 This will contribute to the longer life of the heating and cooling system.